Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Closed Bridging Loans

-A closed bridging loan is a short-term, secured property loan with a fixed repayment date and a predetermined exit strategy — typically used when a property sale is already exchanged but not yet completed, or when a mortgage refinance is confirmed and in progress.
-Because the lender knows exactly how and when the loan will be repaid, closed bridging loans offer lower rates than open bridging, can complete in as little as 1–2 weeks, and usually run up to 12 months.
-Interest is typically rolled up and paid at the end, with no early repayment charges after any applicable minimum term.
+A closed bridging loan is a short-term, secured property loan with a fixed repayment date and a predetermined exit strategy.
+These loans are typically used where repayment timing is already evidenced - such as after exchange of contracts, on a confirmed refinance, or where another documented liquidity event is in place.
+Because the lender knows how and when the loan will be repaid, closed bridging loans usually offer lower rates than open bridging loans and can complete quickly on the right case.

-Fixed exit strategy required Lower rates than open bridging Regulated and unregulated available Whole-of-market panel
+Fixed exit strategy required Lower rates than open bridging Post-exchange and refinance exits Whole-of-market panel

-Fixed repayment date Chain breaks & post-exchange Confirmed sale or refinance exit Same-day decisions Completions from 3 working days Bad credit considered
+Fixed repayment date Closed bridge after exchange Confirmed refinance exit Same-day decisions Completions from 3 working days Regulated and unregulated

 Net LTV